Cohomological rigidity of oriented Hantzsche-Wendt manidolds: Properties of Hantzsche-Wendt matrices

 We have to still consider a case when matrices $p^{(2)}(A)$ and $p^{(3)}(A)$ are connected.
 Similar to the above consideration, using relation $\sim_2$ and $\sim_3$ plus conjugation we can assume that

 Hence all nonempty sums of rows of a matrix $A$ include $1.$ For $m > 1$ it is impossible.
 2mm 120mm $\Box$ 3mm

-The next lemma is an even version of the Lemma \ref{oddlemma}. \begin{lem} Let $A\in {\cal D}^{m\times m}$ be a symmetric matrix with $1$ on the diagonal and $\{2,3\}$ outside diagonal with a column sums equal to $3.$ Assume that $m > 1.$ Then a matrix
+The next lemma is an even version of the Lemma \ref{oddlemma}. \begin{lem} Let $A\in {\cal D}^{m\times m}$ be a symmetric matrix with $1$ on the diagonal and $\{2,3\}$ off the diagonal with a column sums equal to $3.$ Assume that $m > 1.$ Then a matrix

 cannot be a complement to some \emph{$HW$-matrix}. \end{lem} {\bf Proof:} As in the proof of the previous lemma let us assume that there exists a \emph{$HW$-matrix}

 From assumption and Definition \ref{hwm} $m$ is an even number and a hight of the block $2$ is even and $3$ is odd.
 We shall use induction.
 For $m = 4.$ 1mm